redhat-apac-stp/rosa-with-velero-restic/README.md

 https://mobb.ninja/docs/rosa/sts/

 Do not install the Velero operator (OADP) from Operator Hub as the basic install method does not support STS operation.
-Instead we will download the Velero CLI and install the operator manually so that we can enable all necessary features including support for Restic (required for backup/restore of persistent volumes).
+Instead we will use Helm to install Velero and Restic for backing up persistent volumes.

 Create an S3 bucket in AWS that will be used as the target for all user-managed backups.